(l) Provisions, Contingent Liabilities and Contingent Assets General

 - net and gross settled derivative financial instruments for which the contractual maturities are essential for an understanding of the timing of the cash flows, if any.

-Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of change in market prices.
-Market risk comprises three types of risk: interest rate risk and other price risk such as equity price risk.The Company's exposure to market risk is a function of asset liability management and interest rate sensitivity assessment.
+Market risk comprises two types of risk: interest rate risk and other price risk such as equity price risk.The Company’s exposure to market risk is a function of asset liability management and interest rate sensitivity assessment.
 The Company continuously monitors these risks and manages them through appropriate risk limits.
-The Asset Liability Management Committee (ALCO) reviews market-related trends and risks and adopts various strategies related to assets and liabilities, in line with the Group's risk management.
+The Asset Liability Management Committee (ALCO) reviews market-related trends and risks and adopts various strategies related to assets and liabilities, in line with the Company’s risk management.

 (i) Interest rate risk

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of change in market interest rates.
-Various variables are considered by the management in strucutring the Company's borrowings to achieve a reasonable and competitive cost of funding.
+Various variables are considered by the management in structuring the Company’s borrowings to achieve a reasonable and competitive cost of funding.

 Price risk is the risk that the value of the financial instrument will fluctuate as a result of changes in market prices and related market variables whether caused by factors specific to an individual investment, its issuer or the market.